adronv/VirgaCE/README.md

 # VirgaCE

 VirgaCE is a UCI-compliant chess engine written in C++14.
+The motivation for writing it came from a passion for chess that was sparked during the COVID-19 quarantine.

 ## Features